-These notes have been prepared by the National Committee to assist District Officials, the Event Promoter and Officials and the Competitors when confronted with circumstances such that the abandonment or cancellation of an event must be considered or implemented.
+These notes have been prepared by the Board to assist District Officials, the event promoter, officials and the competitors when confronted with circumstances such that the abandonment or cancellation of an event must be considered or implemented.
 It is not considered desirable at present to draft rules and regulations to cover such contingencies and although the notes are only advisory, they are based on many years of experience and consideration of the consequences arising in these unfortunate situations.

 Courses are designed and events are held on such days and at such times that danger to competitors is kept to a minimum.
 However, exceptional weather and/or traffic conditions may alter the situation completely and when conditions are abnormal, the safety of the competitors and the good name of the sport demand that the event be delayed, abandoned or cancelled according to the circumstances.
 Examples of abnormal weather conditions include snow and ice in the early season, mist and fog reducing visibility to an unacceptable level and the similar affect of torrential rain and flying spray particularly on dual carriageway courses.
 An example of abnormal traffic conditions arises when the closure of a motorway causes the diversion of heavy traffic onto a normally quiet course.